TheoLeanse/CVdraft/README.md

 A sentence about who and what you are.

-  Love to learn.
-  Highly, and variously, experienced.
+  I am a highly, and variously, experienced lover of learning.

   What are the best types of experience I've had?

+  I like to understand difficult thing.

+  Make complex things simple.

   Driven by love.

   Sprit animal is Otter.

   Playful.

   Acting in good faith.

   Love a meaty problem.

   Though I'm told I am strange, I think I'm very witty.

   If I had to be an animal I would be an otter.

   Lurve people.

   I am so excited by code.

   I don't know fuck all.

   I like knots.

   I like to unpick things.

   How to approach a problem.

   I want to be a really bloody great developer.

   Total focus on code has been amazing.

   So excited by the idea that I could actually do this for a living.

   My mind is so used to being blown now that I can't go back.

   From studying literature to selling music to writing code...

-  76% in paper on Finnegans Wake and Ezra Pound's Cantos I like to understand difficult thing.
+  78% in paper on Finnegans Wake and Ezra Pound's Cantos

+  I like to understand difficult thing.

   Make complex things simple.

   Being lost is a promise of an interesting problem.

   Love principled design, and conceptual frameworks.

   Be responsible for my own shit.

   Find out about things.

   Record collecting.

   Think learning things is the most valuable use of the wonderful human mind.

   Make up mystery stories.

   Documentary filmmaking.

+  Interpersonal skills - shop etc

   Care about the people I work with, and I care about the people I work for - Really care about Software's capacity for making the world a better place.

   Love using my brain, and getting smarter.

   I think my very favourite thing is the moment when I really understand a new concept and can put in into practice.

   I care about the work I do making a positive impact - making me smarter and making the work an incrementally better joint.

   I really like Javascript (Backend with Express and Node, and frontend frameworks like Angular and React -- Is this UI??), I like the elegance and design-first principles of Ruby, I am excited by Clojure and Elm.

   What I really want to get across is how much I care about the code I work on.

   Take pride in writing simple, beautiful code that solves the right problem.

   Benefit of retro.

   Agile methodology.

+  Learning new things all the time and putting them into practice quickly

+  Best lessons from makers might have been learned from project work and team work

+  Simplicity

+  How to approach a problem

+  How to be lost

+  Enthusiasm

+  Want to be a great developer

+  I love to understand complexity and make simple things.

+  Think it's important to identify some of the things I want ot know more about - don't know much but can scope out the future learning process

+  meetups, Google campus

 Then a sentence about what you've achieved.

+  Highly and variously experienced, having learned a lot from acheivements, and self-motivated and self-discipline.

   Manage to only do what I enjoy.

+  Moving on from two dream jobs to a third.

 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

+  I want to become a bloody good developer.

+  So excited by the idea that I could actually do this for a living.

+  My mind is so used to being blown now that I can't go back.
   Learning from the best.

 Project examples:

 Major clicking moment with Express with Thermostat - when trying to use body parser and sessions (having to save the sessions).

 Clojure with Twitter Markov generator (begun at the London Clojure Dojo).
 Got into Clojure while working at Signal.

 Rails ActiveRecord clicked finally with Pairing Matrix.

 Styling clicked with Gill and Gill, a project made for my buddy.

 JS basics clicked with working through little exercises and codewars.

-Git workflow clicked with Final Project. shopt -s dotglob nullglob Design principles clicked with takeaway (the one where Sam gave good feedback)
+Git workflow clicked with Final Project. shopt -s dotglob nullglob

+Design principles clicked with takeaway (the one where Sam gave good feedback)

 What I want to improve:

+- Front-end
+- Back end
+- Middle end
+- JS fundamentals
+- New frameworks (React)
+- Functional programming to make me better at programming

 ## Skills